AdobeDocs/blueprints-learn.en/help/blueprints/content-commerce/commerce/commerce-rtcdp.md

 ---
 # Adobe Commerce & RTCDP

-The [!DNL Data Connection] extension helps Adobe Commerce customers seamlessly intergrate with Adobe Experience Platform to enrich the customer profile and personalize experiences in digital storefront and other channels.
+The [!DNL Data Connection] extension helps Adobe Commerce customers seamlessly integrate with Adobe Experience Platform to enrich the customer profile and personalize experiences in digital storefront and other channels.

 ## Technical Capablities Enabled